 Changing Provider Roles and Patient-Provider Relationships

 Inter- and intraprofessional language still reflects those golden decades, where providers were the knowledgeable authority figures.
 Comments such as “That diabetic patient in bed 3B” or “I manage Mrs. Jones diabetes” are still heard today in hallway conversations.
 In reality, the only time a provider manages a patient’s chronic disease is during the 20-minute office visit, two to four times a year.
 For the remainder of the time, the patient manages their chronic disease.
 The patient follows the diet, exercises regularly, and remembers to take medications in a timely fashion.
 Today’s patients want to be considered by health care providers as a person, not as a disease, and tend to view approaches of past decades as noncaring attitudes.
 Patients want to be active participants in their care and view the preferred patient-provider relationship as a partnership.
 In this partnership, the provider’s role is to facilitate optimal patient self-care of both acute and chronic illnesses and serve as the patient’s advocate.
 Also, remember that the patient’s desire for participation is dynamic.
-During times of severe illness, patients, not ...
+During times ...